HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/Security/enable_http_security_http_only_samesite_K8.md

 1. Cookie with a Secure flag: Allows a cookie to only be transmitted over an encrypted connection (for example, HTTPS).
 2. Cookie With a HttpOnly flag: Prevents a cookie from being accessed by client-side APIs such as JavaScript.
 3. Cookie with a SameSite attribute: Controls where a browser sends cookies.
-Possible values are `Strict`, `Lax`, or `None`.
+Possible values are `strict`, `lax`, or `none`.

 ## Instructions